davexat/curriculum/README.md

 ## Installation

-To view the website locally, simply run `npm install` and `npm run dev` in your terminal.
+To view the website locally, first install the dependencies by running `npm install`.
+Then, compile the Sass files using the command `npm run build:sass`.

 ## Usage

 Feel free to browse the website.
 To run the project locally, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/davexat/curriculum`
-2. Install dependencies: `npm install`
+2. First install the dependencies by running `npm install`.
-3. Run the development server: `npm run dev`
+3. Then, compile the Sass files using the command `npm run build:sass`.
+4. Open `pages/index.html` in your browser.

 ## Contributing